pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/_index.md

 * The communications team, that manages secrets/config for the mailing service and texting service.
 * The central platform team, that owns most common config, including OIDC config and the keys/config for the feature flag system.

-Teams can manage permissions to these environments to minimize security exposure.
+Teams can manage permissions to these Environments to minimize security exposure.

 Here is one way those teams might organize their environments: